-Designated in 1990, Florida Keys National Marine Sanctuary is one of 13 national marine sanctuaries and two national marine monuments that make up the National Marine Sanctuary System.
+Designated in 1990, Florida Keys National Marine Sanctuary (FKNMS) is one of fifteen national marine sanctuaries and two national marine monuments that make up the National Marine Sanctuary System.

 Within the boundaries of the sanctuary lie spectacular, unique and nationally significant marine resources, including Florida’s Coral Reef, extensive seagrass beds, beautiful sandbars, mangrove-fringed islands and more than 6,000 species of marine life.
-The sanctuary also protects pieces of our nation’s history such as shipwrecks and other archeological treasures.
+The sanctuary also protects pieces of our nation’s history such as shipwrecks and other archaeological treasures.
+Through the public federal rule-making process, a series of marine zones have been established to protect sensitive natural resources from overuse, separate conflicting uses, and to preserve the diversity of marine life in an area.

 Visitors to the sanctuary are encouraged to take advantage of the many recreational activities this amazing ecosystem has to offer, including world-class diving, swimming, snorkeling and fishing.
 However, rules and regulations are in place to make sure that these activities happen in ways – and at places – that reduce user conflict and are not harmful to the sanctuary’s natural and cultural resources.